yui-tan/pyPromptChecker/doc/description.md

 - ### Thumbnail tab navigation

- [^1]:Pressing the delete button will not actually perform the deletion: instead, the file will be moved to TrashBin directory (/pyPromptChecker/.trash).
+ [^1]:Pressing the delete button will not actually perform the deletion:instead, the file will be moved to TrashBin directory (/pyPromptChecker/.trash).
  The actual deletion of files occurs when the script exits.
+ [^2]:For fail-safe, it is highly recommended to set 'Ture' for 'AskIfClearTrashBin'.
+  It might be a bit bothersome but even if the script crashes, image files will remain in '/pyPromptChecker/.trash'.
+  Additionally, even if you accidentally delete image files, the script should protect your files if you press 'cancel'